10 Warning Signs of Company Credit Card Abuse

 At times some strange calls can keep coming from different people especially from the debt collection agencies asking for their money.
-The bad thing is that as the business owner, you have no clue what these debts are about.
-Neither do you know when your business incurred these debts.
+The bad thing is that as the business owner, you have no clue what these debts are about and you don't know when your business incurred these debts.
 Whenever such an issue arises in the course of running your business, it would be good to first ask for proof of the debt.
-You may actually send a verification letter to the debt collector inquiring what the debt is about when it came about as well as other details that might help you to the bottom of what happened.
+You may send a verification letter to the debt collector inquiring what the debt is about when it came about as well as other details that might help you to the bottom of what happened.

 You Stop Getting Emails From the Card Issuer

 It is common for your business that the cardholder gets notifications about any transactions or any information related to your credit card account.
 It should happen so often to enable you to keep track and close tabs of your account.
 However, there could reach a time when the emails are not coming into your inbox yet, and you are doing different transactions with the credit card.
 It is an automatic red flag that somebody else has changed the information of the company’s credit card.
 Instead of you getting the emails, the emails have been redirected to the fraudster’s email.

 When this happens, we would advise that you contact the card issuer and the post office before the payments are due for further action.
 If you delay, you might end up paying for bills that were never incurred by your company.